 The European standard EN 17007 offers a comprehensive framework to categorize maintenance processes into three distinct families: Management, Realization, and Support processes.
 These categories define the scope, structure, and sequence of actions required to maintain assets effectively.
 This article will explore these maintenance processes in depth and integrate the Asset Management Lemniscate and Asset Management Bow Tie models, which provide additional layers of understanding in asset lifecycle management and risk mitigation.

-1. The Maintenance Process Framework
+1. The Maintenance Process Framework (Level 1)

 At the core of the maintenance framework lies a systematic approach to actions that align with the overall asset management strategy.
 Maintenance, as defined by EN 17007, involves not just the technical execution of repairs and servicing but also the strategic planning, support mechanisms, and continuous improvement efforts needed to sustain asset performance.
 The three primary process families—Management, Realization, and Support—are interdependent, and their integration within the asset management system is crucial for optimizing outcomes.